UnofficialJuliaMirror/Planets.jl-e3f94f68-5db2-5e58-a5fa-32df241f0093/README.md

 This function computes the radius of a planetary core made of either pure silicate rock, a rock-iron mix, or a rock-water mix.
 Cores with all three components are not supported.
-The function interpolates across the planet structure grid model of Zeng et al. (2016), which is publicly available from [Li Zeng's website](https://www.cfa.harvard.edu/~lzeng/planetmodels.html#mrtables).
+The function interpolates across the planet structure grid model of [Zeng et al (2016)](http://adsabs.harvard.edu/abs/2016ApJ...819..127Z), which is publicly available from
+[Li Zeng's website](https://www.cfa.harvard.edu/~lzeng/planetmodels.html#mrtables).

 Examples: